London Metropolitan University

-London Metropolitan University, commonly known as London Met, is a public research university in London, England.
-The University of North London (formerly the Polytechnic of North London) and London Guildhall University (formerly the City of London Polytechnic) merged in 2002 to create the university.
-The University's roots go back to 1848.
+London Metropolitan University (abbreviated as London Met) is a public research university in London, England.
+The University of North London and London Guildhall University merged in 2002 to create the university.
+The University's roots can be traced back to 1848.

 The university has campuses in the City of London and in the London Borough of Islington, a museum, archives and libraries.
 Special collections include the TUC Library, the Irish Studies Collection and the Frederick Parker Collection.

 History

 London Metropolitan University was formed on 1 August 2002 by the merger of London Guildhall University and the University of North London.
-In October 2006 the University opened a new Science Centre as part of a £30m investment in its science department at the North campus on Holloway Road, with a "Super Lab" claimed to be one of Europe's most advanced science teaching facilities, and 280 workstations equipped with digital audio visual interactive equipment.
+In October 2006, the University opened a new Science Centre as part of a £30m investment in its science department at the North campus on Holloway Road, with a "Super Lab" claimed to be one of Europe's most advanced science teaching facilities, and 280 workstations equipped with digital audio visual interactive equipment.

 London Guildhall University

-In 1848 Charles James Blomfield, the Bishop of London, called upon the clergy to establish evening classes to improve the moral, intellectual and spiritual condition of young men in London.
+In 1848, Charles James Blomfield, the Bishop of London, called upon the clergy to establish evening classes to improve the moral, intellectual and spiritual condition of young men in London.
 In response, the bishop Charles Mackenzie, instituted the Metropolitan Evening Classes for Young Men in Crosby Hall, Bishopsgate, London, with student fees at one shilling per session.
 Subjects on the original curriculum included Greek, Latin, Hebrew, English, History, Mathematics, Drawing and Natural Philosophy.
 This fledgling college came under royal patronage following the visit of Prince Albert to the classes in 1851.
-In 1860 the classes moved to Sussex Hall, the former Livery Hall of the Bricklayers' Company, in Leadenhall Street.
+In 1860, the classes moved to Sussex Hall, the former Livery Hall of the Bricklayers' Company, in Leadenhall Street.
 By this time, some 800 students were enrolled annually.

-In 1861 the classes were reconstituted and named the City of London College.
+In 1861, the classes were reconstituted and named the City of London College.
 Over the next twenty years, the College was one of the pioneers in the introduction of commercial and technical subjects.
 The college built new premises in White Street at a cost of £16,000 (contributions were received from Queen Victoria and the Prince of Wales) and were opened in 1881.
-In 1891 the college joined Birkbeck Institute and the Northampton Institute to form the City Polytechnic by a Charity Commissioners' scheme to facilitate funding for these institutions by the City Parochial Foundation, and to enable the three institutions to work cooperatively.
+In 1891, the college joined Birkbeck Institute and the Northampton Institute to form the City Polytechnic by a Charity Commissioners' scheme to facilitate funding for these institutions by the City Parochial Foundation, and to enable the three institutions to work cooperatively.
 However this attempted federation did not function in practice, as each institution continued to operate more or less independently.
 The City Polytechnic concept was dissolved in 1906 and the City of London College came under the supervision of London County Council.